ipfabric/docs/docs/IP_Fabric_Settings/advanced/SSH_telnet.md

 | 3.9                            | supported |
 | 3.10                           | tested    |

-tested -- jumphost was tested and it seems to work, but it is not officially supported by underlying project and might have subtle issues
+tested -- jumphost was successfully tested, but it is not officially supported by the underlying SSH tunnel project

-supported -- jumphost was tested, it works and also underlying project supports it officially
+supported -- jumphost was successfully tested, and it is officially supported by the underlying SSH tunnel project

 We strongly recommend using **python 3.6-3.9** on the jumphost side as it is officially supported by the underlying SSH tunnel tool project.